 The BIAA David French LibraryThe Institute’s library houses more than 65,000 volumes, including books, theses, maps, journals and audio-visual material.
 It is recognised as the foremost library in its field in Ankara, and one of the two best in Turkey.
 It is used by British, Turkish and other international scholars and students.

-Archaeological books and journalsThe Institute building houses the largest archaeological (and associated subjects) library in Ankara.
-There are currently approximately 42,000 volumes consisting of a broad range of monographs and an exceptional collection of periodicals which cover all archaeological and historical periods.
+Archaeological books and journalsThe library houses a large collection of works on Turkish archaeology and associated subjects, including a broad range of monographs and an exceptional collection of periodicals which cover all archaeological and historical periods.
 The library also contains a large number of general history, art history, architecture and anthropological books.
-The Institute library has subscriptions to JSTOR, Dyabola and the Thesaurus Linguae Graecae (TLG) and some other e-journals.
+The Institute has subscriptions to JSTOR, Dyabola and the Thesaurus Linguae Graecae (TLG), as well as some other e-journals.

-Contemporary Turkey CollectionThe institute holds a significant and continuously updated collection of academic books, written predominantly in English, on contemporary Turkey.
+Contemporary Turkey CollectionThe Institute holds a significant and continuously expanding collection of academic books on contemporary Turkey, written predominantly in English.
 All major disciplinary fields in the Humanities and the Social Sciences are represented, including Political Science, International Relations, Social and Cultural Anthropology, Sociology and Contemporary History.
 The collection is enriched by a growing number of original works in Turkish.
-Order processing for international publications is fast, making the BIAA library a significant resource in Ankara for keeping up-to-date with recently published academic literature on contemporary Turkey.
-Most items in these collections are to be found under class mark H2p (see classification system on the right side of the page)
+Order processing for international publications is fast, making the BIAA library a significant resource for keeping up-to-date with recently published academic literature on contemporary Turkey.
+Most items in these collections are to be found under class mark H2p.

-Map collectionsThe library collections also include a large number of maps of different types; geographical, geological, administrative, historical and others.
-The institute also now has licences for the use of professional GIS computer applications.
+Map collectionsThe library also houses a rich collection of maps: geographical, geological, administrative, historical and others.
+The Institute also has licences for the use of professional GIS computer applications.

 LIBRARY CLASSIFICATION SYSTEM